 Kathmandu Durbar Square

-Kathmandu Durbar Square is one of the golden pride of Kathmandu Valley.
-This was the residence of the Royal family.
+Kathmandu Durbar Square is regarded as one of the most crowded and loved places by visitors.
+The UNESCO world heritage listed it back in 1979.
+It is one of the golden pride of Kathmandu Valley.
+This was the residence of the Royal Nepalese family until the 19th century when the coronation of the Nepalese monarch took place.
 It is situated in the heart of Kathmandu City near the tourist spot Thamel.
-It is described as an open museum.
+Surrounded by spectacular architecture and crafts for several centuries, it is said to be the living museum of temples.
 Most of the buildings, temples, art, and sculptures were made from the ancient to the medieval period dating from the 15th to 18th centuries.
+Thus, to see such monuments, thousands of people come to Nepal yearly.

 In front of Kathmandu Durbar Square, there is a big sculpture of Hanuman who is the devotee of Lord Ram.
 It is the key attraction of this place.
 As a result, it is named Hanuman Dhoka Durbar Square.